etri/kmsav/README.md

 ### Data Format

 Each data entry in the dataset consists of:
-1. Video file (.mp4)
+1. URLs to video files
-2. Audio file (.wav)
+2. Metadata for AVSR containing transcription and face region of active speaker for each utterance
-3. Metadata for AVSR containing transcription and face region of active speaker for each utterance
+3. Set of scripts to extract videos of audio-visual utterances from metadata

 ## Usage Guidelines